gravitational/gravity/docs/7.x/pack.md

 | `gravity license show`    | Downloads a Cluster Image from a Gravity Hub.
 To see all the options on each command use `--help` as a paramter on each command (Ex: `gravity license new --help`)

-Licenses are generated from the `gravity` executable using a Certificate Authority (CA) with a private key with an optional encryption key.
+Licenses are generated from the `gravity` executable using a Certificate Authority (CA) with a private key and an optional encryption key.
 After generating the license the CA and optional encryption key is used in a cluster build that has licensing enabled.
-Customers will then need to have a license in the CLI or wizard installation for those clusters installations.
-Prior to a license expiration the `graviity install` allows for updating the licenses in the clusters.
+Customers will then need to have a license in the CLI or wizard installation for those cluster installations.
+Prior to a license expiration the `graviity install` command allows for updating the licenses in the clusters.

 Here's an example of creating a license, building a licensed cluster, installing with the license and updating the license.